gngrninja/NinjaBotCore/README.md

 Valid regions:
 US, EU, KR, TW, and CN

 NinjaBot will associate what you enter as the guild attached to your server.
-That data will then be used to watch / retrieve logs from Warcraftlogs.
+That data will then be used to watch / retrieve logs from Warcraft Logs.

 ![example](https://raw.githubusercontent.com/gngrninja/NinjaBotCore/Dev/media/set-guildc.PNG)